aces/Loris-MRI/docs/scripts_md/MRI.md

 Looks up the CandID for a given PSCID.

-INPUT: candidate's PSCID, database handle reference
+INPUTS: candidate's PSCID, database handle reference

 RETURNS: the CandID or 0 if the PSCID does not exist